AFirooz/jsnotebook/readme.md

-# Jupyter Notebook for Frontend developers
+# Jupyter Notebook for JavaScript and TypeScript
 This docker file wraps a Jupyter Notebook with the following cores.
 * JavaScript
 * TypeScript